CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

 - To uninstall the node sensor, simply remove the FalconNodeSensor resource.
   ```
-  oc delete falconnodesensor falcon-node-sensor -n falcon-operator
+  oc delete falconnodesensor -A --all
   ```
-  If using a custom namespace, change `-n falcon-operator` to `-n mynamespace`.

 #### Uninstall the Sidecar Sensor